medienhaus/medienhaus-docker/README.md

 # medienhaus-docker

-This repository contains our Docker composition for a containerized runtime environment of … TODO
+This repository contains our Docker composition for a containerized runtime environment of the [medienhaus-spaces](https://github.com/medienhaus/medienhaus-spaces) stack.

-**Note:** Tested and working in Ubuntu 22.04 LTS virtual machine.

 ## Instructions

-TODO
+1. `git submodule update --init`
+2. `docker-compose up -d`